Disable Sudo Password Prompt or Extend Timeout in Linux

 Defaults env_reset,timestamp_timeout=60

-You can disable this sudo password prompt permanently using the sudoers file.
-However, it is not recommended that you do this for security reasons.
-Unauthorised commands could be run by someone or a malicious script in your absence.
-If you understand the implications, run visudo to open the sudoers file (Ubuntu defaults to nano, other systems use Vi)
+Disabling the sudo password prompt permanently is not recommended for security reasons.
+Unauthorized commands could be run by someone or a malicious script in your absence.
+If you understand the risks and still wish to proceed, open the sudoers file using the visudo command.

 sudo visudo

-At the bottom of the file, paste in the following, replacing username with your own.
+At the bottom of the file, add the following line, replacing username with your own username.

 /etc/sudoers.tmp